GluuFederation/docs-ce-prod/3.1.1/source/index.md

     The Gluu Server always needs identity data stored locally.
 Without a local copy of identity data, the service will not work.

 ## Identity Management
-Via the "oxTrust" admin interface, and using an LDAP browser, you can manage your Gluu Server's identity and object data such as user profiles, configuration data, tokens and credentials.
+Via the "oxTrust" admin interface, and using an LDAP browser, you can manage identity and object data such as user profiles, configuration data, tokens and credentials.

 The Gluu Server does **not** do things like delegated administration, role definition, approvals and workflows, etc. In enterprise workflows, the Gluu Server is a consumer of identity management and governance data and policies.